Frechmatz/cl-synthesizer/makedoc/generated/readme.md

 Returns the frequency of a given note number.
 Note number 69 results in a frequency of 440Hz.
 This function implements a simple mapping and might be useful in some cases.
 For more details about the implementation refer to the source code.

-* * *

-**cl-synthesizer-midi:relative-cc-handler** midi-controller controllers &key cv-initial cv-min cv-max (channel nil)

-Creates a handler that maps MIDI events of n >= 1 relative MIDI CC-Controllers to a single target value.
-The function has the following arguments:

-*   midi-controller A property list with the keys
-    *   :get-controller-number A function with one argument that is called with a keyword that identifies the controller, for example :encoder-1 and returns the controller number, for example 112.
-    *   :get-controller-value-offset A function with one argument that is called with the value of a relative CC event, for example 62, and returns a positive or negative offset, for example -3.
-*   controllers A list of property lists with the keys
-    *   :controller-id A keyword that identifies an encoder of the given midi-controller, for example :encoder-1
-    *   :weight The weight of the controller in percent that defines how much the target value will be increased/decreased when the controller is turned.
-The value is relative to the total control voltage range as defined by cv-min and cv-max.
-    *   :turn-speed An optional function that is called with the absolute value of the increase/decrease offset as returned by the :get-controller-value-offset function of the midi-controller.
-The offset typically depends on the speed with which the encoder is turned.
-The function must return the absolute value of the new offset.
-This function can for example be used to disable turn-speed specific increments/decrements by simply returning 1.
-Example: (:turn-speed (lambda (offs) 1))
-*   :cv-initial The initial output value of the handler function.
-*   :cv-min The minimum output value of the handler function.
-Clipping is applied to ensure this.
-*   :cv-max The maximum output value of the handler function.
-Clipping is applied to ensure this.
-*   :channel Optional number of the MIDI channel to which the controller events must belong.
-By default the channel number is ignored.

-The returned handler is a property list with the following keys:

-*   :update A function that is to be called with a list of midi-events.
-*   :get-output A function that returns the current output value.

-**Example 1:**

-    (defpackage :cl-synthesizer-modules-midi-cc-handler-example-1
-      (:use :cl))

-    (in-package :cl-synthesizer-modules-midi-cc-handler-example-1)

-    (defparameter *attach-midi* t)
-    (defparameter *attach-audio* t)

-    (defun example ()
-      "Modulate frequency via one controller"
-      (let ((rack (cl-synthesizer:make-rack
-    	       :environment (cl-synthesizer:make-environment)
-    	       :input-sockets '(:midi-events)
-    	       :output-sockets '(:line-out)
-    	       )))
-        (cl-synthesizer:add-module
-         rack "MIDI-IFC" #'cl-synthesizer-modules-midi-interface:midi-interface
-         :voice-count 1
-         :controllers
-         (list
-          (list :socket :controller-1
-    	    :handler (cl-synthesizer-midi:relative-cc-handler
-    		      cl-synthesizer-vendor:*arturia-minilab-mk2*
-    		      (list (list :controller-id :ENCODER-1 :weight 0.01
-    				  :turn-speed (lambda(offs) (declare (ignore offs)) 1)))
-    		      :cv-initial 0
-    		      :cv-min 0
-    		      :cv-max 5))))

-        (cl-synthesizer:add-module
-         rack "VCO-1"
-         #'cl-synthesizer-modules-vco:vco-linear
-         :base-frequency 440
-         :f-max 5000
-         :cv-max 5
-         :v-peak 5)

-        (cl-synthesizer:add-patch rack "INPUT" :midi-events "MIDI-IFC" :midi-events)
-        (cl-synthesizer:add-patch rack "MIDI-IFC" :controller-1 "VCO-1" :cv)
-        (cl-synthesizer:add-patch rack "VCO-1" :saw "OUTPUT" :line-out)
-        rack))

-    #|
-    (cl-synthesizer::play-rack (example) 10
-        :attach-audio t :audio-output-sockets '(:line-out)
-        :attach-midi t :midi-input-socket :midi-events)
-    |#

-**Example 2:**

-    (defpackage :cl-synthesizer-modules-midi-cc-handler-example-2
-      (:use :cl))

-    (in-package :cl-synthesizer-modules-midi-cc-handler-example-2)

-    (defparameter *attach-midi* t)
-    (defparameter *attach-speaker* t)

-    (defun example ()
-      "Modulate frequency via two chained controllers"
-      (let ((rack (cl-synthesizer:make-rack
-    	       :environment (cl-synthesizer:make-environment)
-    	       :input-sockets '(:midi-events)
-    	       :output-sockets '(:line-out))))
-        (cl-synthesizer:add-module
-         rack "MIDI-IFC" #'cl-synthesizer-modules-midi-interface:midi-interface
-         :voice-count 1
-         :controllers
-         (list
-          (list :socket :controller-1
-    	    :handler (cl-synthesizer-midi:relative-cc-handler
-    		      cl-synthesizer-vendor:*arturia-minilab-mk2*
-    		      (list (list :controller-id :ENCODER-1 :weight 0.001)
-    			    (list :controller-id :ENCODER-9 :weight 0.02))
-    		      :cv-initial 0
-    		      :cv-min 0
-    		      :cv-max 5))))

-        (cl-synthesizer:add-module
-         rack "VCO-1"
-         #'cl-synthesizer-modules-vco:vco-linear
-         :base-frequency 440
-         :cv-max 5
-         :f-max 5000
-         :v-peak 5)

-        (cl-synthesizer:add-patch rack "INPUT" :midi-events "MIDI-IFC" :midi-events)
-        (cl-synthesizer:add-patch rack "MIDI-IFC" :controller-1 "VCO-1" :cv)
-        (cl-synthesizer:add-patch rack "VCO-1" :saw "OUTPUT" :line-out)
-        rack))

-    #|
-    (cl-synthesizer::play-rack (example) 10
-        :attach-audio t :audio-output-sockets '(:line-out)
-        :attach-midi t :midi-input-socket :midi-events)
-    |#

 ### Conditions

 **assembly-error**